 6. Give employees the resources they want to help them succeed.

-Most employees know exactly what they need to perform their best.
+Most employees know precisely what they need to perform their best.
 These include technological, financial, and human resources.

 7. Create an honest, fair, and equitable culture across all levels.